 A church reports each employee's taxable income and withheld income taxes as well as Social Security and Medicare taxes on this form.
-A church should furnish copies B, C, and 2 of the 2023 Form W-2 to each employee by January 31, 2024.
-File Copy A with the Social Security Administration by January 31, 2024.
+A church should furnish copies B, C, and 2 of the 2024 Form W-2 to each employee by January 31, 2025.
+File Copy A with the Social Security Administration by January 31, 2025.
 If filing paper copies, send all Copies A with Form W-3, Transmittal of Wage and Tax Statements.
-If a church files 10 or more forms of any combination of W-2 or 1099, it must submit the forms electronically beginning with the 2023 filings due January 31, 2024.
+If a church files 10 or more forms of any combination of W-2 or 1099, it must submit the forms electronically beginning with the 2023 filings that were due January 31, 2024.
+(This new requirement caught several churches unaware and many either did not comply or had to locate an electronic filing provider at the last minute.)
 Churches new to the electronic filing requirements may be able to utilize the Social Security Administration's Business Services Online option to electronically file the forms.
+There are also other independent providers available to provide for electronic filing at a reasonable price.

-☼ KEY POINT: Be sure to add cents to all amounts.
+★ KEY POINT: Be sure to add cents to all amounts.
 Make all dollar entries without a dollar sign and comma, but with a decimal point and cents.
 For example, \$1,000 should read "1000.00."
 Government scanning equipment assumes that the last two figures of any amount are cents.
 If you report \$40,000 of income as "40000," the scanning equipment would interpret this as 400.00 (\$400)!